tomasalias/heroku-minecraft-server/README.md

 ```

 **WARNING** You are now connected to the Minecraft server.
 Use `Ctrl-A Ctrl-D` to Suspend the Screen Session.
 (If you hit `Ctrl-C` while in the Session, you'll Terminate the Minecraft Server)

+## Contributors

+This project contains work from the following contributors:

+[onpat](https://github.com/onpat) And [gamer4life1](https://github.com/gamer4life1) - For their Implementations of Dropbox Syncing